- Doctors & Departments

 While fetuses undergoing MMC repair are routinely exposed to indomethacin, a study of blood flow patterns in the fetal DA during the perioperative period hasn’t been performed.
 This preliminary study aimed to look at presence, timing and frequency of DA constriction before, during and after the repair.

 Pregnancies diagnosed with fetal MMC between January 2012 and July 2014 were reviewed from databases at the Colorado Institute for Maternal and Fetal Health.
-Fetal cardiologists Lisa Howley, MD, and Bettina Cuneo, MD, along with anesthesiologist Cristina Wood, MD, from the Colorado Fetal Care Center reviewed fetal echocardiograms and anesthesia records before, during and after MMC repair.
+Fetal cardiologists and an anesthesiologist from the Colorado Fetal Care Center reviewed fetal echocardiograms and anesthesia records before, during and after MMC repair.

 Prior to surgery, a dose of indomethacin (50mg orally) was given to the expectant mother at bedtime the evening prior to surgery and was followed at approximately 6 a.m. by a second dose (25mg).